-Callouts are used to isolate information that requires the reader’s immediate attention. docmd provides five semantic types, each featuring distinct visual styling and themed iconography.
+Callouts isolate information that requires the reader’s immediate attention. docmd provides five semantic types, each with distinct styling and iconography.

 Syntax Reference